Turkish lira country flag

 Turkish lira

 The lira (Turkish: Türk lirası; sign: ₺; ISO 4217 code: TRY; abbreviation: TL) is the official currency of Turkey.
 It is also legal tender in the de facto state of the Turkish Republic of Northern Cyprus.
 One lira is divided into one hundred kuruş.
+The First Turkish lira could be further subdivided, where one kuruş was equal to 40 para.
 The current lira is the Second Turkish lira, having succeeded the first Turkish lira in 2005 which in turn succeeded the Ottoman lira in 1923.
-Since 2018 the Turkish lira has been in crisis, having plummeted in value following Turkish president Erdogan's economic and political policies.
+Since 2018 the Turkish lira has been in crisis, having plummeted in value following Turkish president Erdoğan's economic and political policies.

 Bulgarian Lev